Memorial Bricks for the Emmy Gaffey ’10 Memorial Garden

 A second dedication ceremony was held in the Memorial Garden at Homecoming 2016 as the following six alumni were honored with engraved bricks: Matt Anderson ’11, Beth Blunt ’11, Clayton Bruntjen ’11, Bob Carlson ’57, Virgien Clark ’51, and Chase Froese ’13.
 The Class of 2011 raised funds for the bricks for their deceased classmates while fellow classmate and forever friend Gib McCartney ’57 sponsored the brick for Bob Carlson.
 The memorial brick for Virgien Clark was supported by her nephews, and Chase Froese’s tribute was the outreach of friends of the Froese family.

 When the extended Academy community loses a member, the grief is shared by many.
 Having a place on campus where these precious people can be remembered is an important way to capture the heritage of the Academy for generations to come.
-The dedication of memorial bricks for Academy loved ones will be part of the annual Homecoming traditions.
+The dedication of memorial bricks for Academy loved ones has become of the annual Homecoming traditions.

 How to Honor Your Loved One with a Memorial Brick